|Fuel type||Current Power||CO2 emissions|

 Large power stations can be categorised by which fuel they use to generate electricity, as shown in the table above.

 Combined Cycle Gas Turbine (CCGT): A CCGT power plant uses two seperate generation processes: (a) A gas turbine powered by natural gas is directly connected to an electrical generator; and (b) The hot waste gases from the gas turbine are used to generate steam to power a second electrical generator.
-By combining these two processes in a single power plant the efficiency of the conversion of chemical energy (in the fuel) to electrical energy can be increase to almost 60%, albeit at a modest increase in complexity and cost.
+By combining these two processes in a single power plant the efficiency of the conversion of chemical energy (in the fuel) to electrical energy can be increased to almost 60%, albeit at a modest increase in complexity and cost.
 All recent gas-powered power stations will be CCGT, rather than Open Cycle Gas Turbine (OCGT).
 Although a CCGT power plant is the most efficient design of fossil-fuel power station that exists, they still emit large quantities of carbon dioxide, adding to the effects of climate change.

 Open Cycle Gas Turbine (OCGT): An OCGT power station is one of the simplest and cheapest power plants, powered by natural gas, with a gas turbine connected to an electrical generater.
 However, the waste gases from the gas turbine hold a considerable amount of heat energy that is thrown away, unlike in a CCGT power plant.
 This waste of energy causes an OCGT to be inefficient.
 There are very few OCGT power stations in the UK.
 Almost all gas powered plants are now the more efficient CCGT design.
 As natural gas is a fossil fuel, an OCGT power plant emits large quantites of carbon dioxide, adding to the effects of climate change.